phughes3866/SphinxRefmate/README.md

 -- or --

-Use the right-click context menu (only available when you're in a `text.restructuredtext` scope).
+Use the right-click context menu (by default, only available when you're in a `text.restructuredtext` scope).
 Right clicking brings up various choices through `Sphinx Refmate` -> `various submenus`.

 Note: The context menu can be completely disabled, or made context independent, via the plugin settings (see below) if required.